bugfender/BugfenderSDK-iOS/README.md

 **Updating from BugfenderSDK prior to 1.8:**

-BugfenderSDK is a dynamic framework now and you will need to check the embed option when adding it to your project manually or using Carthage.
-Additionally, the Bugfender.swift helper class is not needed anymore and can be safely deleted.
+BugfenderSDK is now a dynamic framework and you will need to check the "embed framework" option when adding it to your project manually or using Carthage.
+<br /> Additionally, the Bugfender.swift helper class is not needed anymore and can be safely deleted, however, swift must be available in your project.
+Again, if you installing Bugfender manually or using Carthage ensure that *Build Settings -> Always Embed Swift Standard Libraries* is set to *YES*.

 # Installing the SDK
 First of all you will need to add the framework to your project.